willsam100/CodingWIthSamBlog/_posts/2019-03-11-xamarin-forms-push-notifications-a-worked-example-with-fcm-on-android.md

 </tr>
 </tbody>
 </table>
-<p>I have only shown the example that works by interpreting the message in the app - the <code>data</code> field in the payload.
+I have only shown the example that works by interpreting the message in the app - the <code>data</code> field in the payload.
 Google supports another field <code>notification</code> which is what the firebase console sends.
 Stick with <code>data</code> and handle the message locally on the phone.
-Everything will be fine (or better than using the notification version).</p>
+Everything will be fine (or better than using the notification version).
-<p>That should be all you need to get the backend going under the 'legacy' HTTP APIs.
-As already stated, Google is not turning these off, has no plans too yet.</p>
+That should be all you need to get the backend going under the 'legacy' HTTP APIs.
+As already stated, Google is not turning these off, has no plans too yet.

-<h4>HTTP v1 API (The new API)</h4>
+### HTTP v1 API (The new API)
-<p>Because this API requires short-lived OAuth 2.0 tokens to send a message, it is much harder to test via curl.
+Because this API requires short-lived OAuth 2.0 tokens to send a message, it is much harder to test via curl.
 As a result, a library is generally used.
-See above to find the .NET library.</p>
+See above to find the .NET library.
-<p>For the sake of completeness here is what a curl request would look like under the new 'FCM HTTP v1' API.</p>
+For the sake of completeness here is what a curl request would look like under the new 'FCM HTTP v1' API.
 <table class="pre">
 <tbody>
 <tr>